SESYNC-ci/basic-netlogo-lesson/docs/_slides/overview.md

 ---
 ---

-Let's start with a basic tour of the NetLogo environment.

-Start NetLogo.
+## The NetLogo environment

+Start the NetLogo application to begin a basic tour.

+===

 The window you see is called the NetLogo integrated development environment (IDE).
 It has seveal parts:

 | IDE Component | Description                                                       |
 |---------------+-------------------------------------------------------------------|